longaccess/longaccess-docs/misc/adf.md

 The optional document is a mapping that may contain the following key:

 * `download` - a URI that identifies the remote downloadable archive

+### Signature

+The optional document is a mapping that may contain the following key:

+* `aid` - a string that identifies the remote downloadable archive, in combination with the `uri`
+* `uri` - a URI that identifies the service that is holding the archive with the `aid`

 ### Auth